basilesimon/interactive-journalism-module/week4/week4.md

 A list = a "vector"
 ========================================================

-In Python world, we'd write
+In Python world, we'd create list by typing:

 ```
 list = [1, 2, 10]